yannvr/yield-pilot/docs/public/milestone-1.md

 *   Implementing robust asynchronous fetching from multiple external APIs.
 *   Refactoring the core analysis logic for dynamic, data-driven operation.

-## Looking Ahead: What's Next for EigenPilot?
+## Looking Ahead: What's Next for YieldPilot?

 Milestone 1 built the chassis; now we start adding more horsepower!
 While integrations like [1inch](https://app.1inch.io/) (for swap analysis) and advanced AI insights (potentially via [Bittensor](https://bittensor.com/)) were deferred to keep Phase 1 focused, they are high on our priority list.